 Currently shipping within the USA only (USPS $3.95-$7.95).
 Digital swatch card templates, coloring book line drawings and watercolor printable .jpg files - worldwide - at www.patreon.com/KimberlyCrickArt

-When deciding between these Rosa and White Nights I'd generally go with what is easier and more affordable to obtain in your area.
-I also highly recommend mix and matching brands, as each brand has certain colors they do best.
-I do prefer some of the single pigment selection of White Nights, as there are odd mixtures and weak browns in Rosa.
-However, unlike White Nights, Rosa offers the popular Dioxazine Violet PV23 and Titanium White PW6.
-Both brands have a very nice Quin Violet PV19.
-If picking up some Rosa Gallery don't miss out on - #709 Magenta Rose PR122 - which is by far the BEST PR122 I have in my entire massive watercolor collection (much easier to control and mixes well with my other paints compared to the uniquely quirky binder in Qor).
-I can't say enough about Rosa Gallery's Magenta - it goes down smoother and has a more saturated pigment load than MUCH more expensive ones like Daniel Smith, Schmincke, Sennelier etc. This has become my top choice for a cool red on my main palette and recommend picking it up if you see it available individually.
+These 3 brands have a very nice Quin Violet PV19, though I was most impressed with the pigment load of Rosa for the price.
+If you're picking up some Rosa Gallery though, I want to really stress that I love #709 Magenta Rose PR122 - by far the BEST PR122 I have in my entire massive watercolor collection.
+It's much easier to control for smooth gradient blends and mixes well with my other paints compared to the quirky high flow aquazol binder in Qor brand.
+Rosa Gallery's Magenta Rose flows off the brush much smoother and has a more saturated pigment load than more expensive Daniel Smith, Schmincke or Sennelier.
+This has become my top choice for a cool red on my main palette and recommend picking it up if you see it available individually.
 I also saw a "botanical" set on Amazon USA that includes Magenta (you can see if it's still available here).

-Lightfast selection?
-Mostly yes.
-There are a few fugitive colors and mixtures that include a small amount of a fugitive color in this brand.
-PG8 Green gets a bad rep for being marginally LFIII, it fades far less than common problem reds like PR177 and PR170.
-I had the same very minor fading experience with White Night's PG8 Green, but I feel like White Nights version is a more beautiful, deep saturated version than Rosa Gallery's.
+Rare pigment:PG8 Green gets a bad rep for being marginally LFIII, though it fades far less than common problem reds like PR177 and PR170.
+I did have the same very minor fading experience with White Night's PG8 Green, but I feel like White Nights version is a more beautiful, deep saturated version than Rosa Gallery's.
 PG8 is not commonly used anymore, but it's a very unique deep dark single pigment green that is much more natural looking for botanical art compared to Phthalo PG7 and PG36.
-Mixtures with PV3 have some fading, less so when the amount of the mixture was very small such as in Lavender.
-The "Opera Rose" has less fluorescent dye than most brands, meaning it's less vibrant and also less fugitive than the neon pink you may be used to.
-Here are the results of my 1 year window sunlight test:
+I choose PG8 when wanting a convenience green for personal work or sketchbook studies.

 The company claims that their paints are made from pigment and gum arabic.
 The package implies that the binder portion of the paints is 100% gum arabic, though I am not totally convinced there is not also some level of honey and chemical anti-microbial to keep them from getting moldy, as well as the small possibility of ox gall for flow.
 I'd like to believe that they do not contain additives, I've just never seen another brand behave quite the same way.
 Some of the unique salt reactions and flow characteristics of these paints is definitely due to their finely ground pigments.

+In my first test of these paints (an older unbox, swatch and paint demo video above) you can see the unusual flow of certain colors.
 There were several colors that disperse wildly when they hit wet paper.
 This type of dramatic flow is often only seen in paints like Qor that use Aquazol a vegan flow additive, or paints that use ox-gall an animal based cholesterol flow additive in brands like Winsor & Newton or Schmincke.
 With that said, I do believe there is a possibility these do NOT have any additives and that this flow is due to their uniquely tiny pigment particle size having an easy time floating across water.